Simhyeon/r4d/docs/macro_indices.md

 Consume new line.
 This mimics a function macro's behaviour when the macro yield nothing.
 Macro will consume a newline if the execution context has no texts.
+For example, define doesn't leave any text in it's original place because it uses cnl's logic internally.
+User can use cnl macro if the intent is to make the macro yield really nothing at all.

 ```
 $define(first=)